isaac-sim/IsaacLab/docs/source/refs/reference_architecture/index.rst

 2. Design your assets or robot in any software of your choice and export it to USD using Isaac Sim converters.

   Isaac Sim supports the different converters/importers to USD such as the `CAD Converter`_, `URDF Importer`_, `MJCF Importer`_, `Onshape Importer`_, etc.
-  More details are found in the Importing Assets section in the `Isaac Sim Reference Architecture`_.
+  More details are found in the `Importing Assets section`_ in the `Isaac Sim Reference Architecture`_.

-3. If you already have the URDF file of your robot, you do not need to convert to USD as Isaac Lab takes URDF.
+3. If you already have the URDF or MJCF file of your robot, you do not need to convert to USD as Isaac Lab takes URDF and MJCF XML.

 **Component 2 -  Configuration (Assets and Scene)**